awsdocs/aws-lambda-developer-guide/sample-apps/list-manager/README.md

   - Expenses - Amounts spent on gasoline, meals out, and so on.
   - Character state - Stats such as health, experience points, and steps walked.

+Use the following instructions to deploy the sample application.
+For more information on the application's architecture and implementation, see [List manager sample application for AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/samples-listmanager.html) in the developer guide.

 # Requirements

 To deploy the sample application, you need the following tools: